SpehleonLP/rintintin/README.md

 The GPL-2.0 ensures that any modifications or derivative works must also be made available under the same open source license, preserving the open nature of the project for the community.

 For the full license text, see the [LICENSE](LICENSE) file in this repository or visit [gnu.org/licenses/gpl-2.0.html](https://www.gnu.org/licenses/gpl-2.0.html).

+### For Indies:
+- consider making a blender plugin so you can export tensors to your game.

+### For enterprise tooling:
+- contact me for details about purchasing whitepaper: spehleon (plus) rintintin (at) gmail (dot) com

 ### Key Features